apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

-In order to use Lucene index to perform spellchecking, the index definition node (the one of type `oak:QueryIndexDefinition`) needs to have the `compatVersion` set to `2`, then one or more property nodes, depending on use case, need to have the property `useForSpellcheck` set to `true`, such setting controls from which properties terms to be used for spellcheck corrections will be taken.
+In order to use Lucene index to perform spellchecking, the index definition node (the one of type `oak:QueryIndexDefinition`) needs to have the `compatVersion` set to `2`, then one or more property nodes, depending on use case, need to have the property `useInSpellcheck` set to `true`, such setting controls from which properties terms to be used for spellcheck corrections will be taken.

 Sample configuration for spellchecking based on terms contained in `jcr:title`